cyberbebebe/cs2-profit-checker/README.md

 4. Skinport sales handling is a guess.
 I can't sell items here, so i can't check what fields for clean balance or fees skinport have for "Sale" transactions.

-### Created for the CS2 trading community by a CS2 trader
+## Created for the CS2 trading community and enthusiasts by a CS2 trader

-_Developed as an interesting challenge and a useful tool for enthusiasts._
+_Developed as an interesting challenge and a useful tool._